oldwestsolutions/slutspace/README.md

 ## Features

-- User authentication with Supabase Auth
+- User authentication with Supabase Auth and Coinbase OAuth
 - Video uploading and playback
 - Comments and likes on videos
 - Channel subscriptions
-- Wallet system for tipping creators
+- Wallet system for tipping creators (integrated with Coinbase)
 - Transaction history
 - Profile management